spoonmilk/tcp/README.md

 debugging process there because of time constraints and a desire not to have to go back and deal with faulty IP code.

+On consequence of the duplicate acks/window updates is mislabeled spurious retransmissions.
+Because some window updates are being transmitted that are actually dup acks (and vice versa), we have extremely frequent fast retransmission triggers which are then caught by wireshark as spurious despite technically being correct.

 ## Performance Measurement and Capture

 ### Measuring Performance

+Our performance measurement capture is in the effiency-capture file.
+While we don't run as fast as the reference, we believe a lot of this is due to the sending of excessive duplicate ACKs which increases packet overhead and inefficiency in our IP layer, which was shown to be much slower than reference during our IP grading meeting.
+We've also included a capture of the reference sending a 1MB file, titled reference-comparison, in which you can observe these differences.

 ### Packet capture annotations
 We've included a packet capture in our directory under the title "normal-test-capture."